ktarun1419/assignement-3/README.md

 ## Components
 rest i have also changed the UI into further components to stable divide the code into fragments
 ## FYI
-there may be errors because for testing there was no time and i can assure you i can create better than this with woring model
+there may be errors because for testing there was no time and i can assure you i can create better than this with working model and will also put validations to prone from the errors